harnold8/aikef_code/README.md

 Start VisIt
 Load the 2d or 3d output of your simulation.

-Documentation mostly taken from Hendrik Kriegel
+Documentation mostly adapted from Hendrik Kriegel